icons8/lunacy-docs/docs/components.md

 First of all, let's change the icon in front of the contact's email address for a more suitable one.
 To be able to quickly do it, we have prepared a set of icons that we will use across the project, converted them into components and placed them to the same category.
 For details about how to organize components, read [here](#organizing-components).

-1. Find and select the icon override in the **Objects** panel or select it on the canvas.
+1. Find and select the icon override in the Layer List or select it on the canvas.
 The **Component** section appears in the Inspector.
 2. In the **Component** section of the Inspector, click the down arrowhead and select the mail icon on the displayed menu.

 {:.is-big}